kongware/scriptum/README.md

 # Gradual Typed Functional Programming with Javascript

-scriptum consists of two components:
+scriptum consists of two parts:

 * a runtime type validator
 * a typed standard library